Constrained Decoding for Fill-in-the-Middle Code Language Models via Efficient Left and Right Quotienting of

-Typically, FItM models add three special tokens to the language model's vocabulary: \texttt{FIM-prefix}, \texttt{FIM-suffix}, and \texttt{FIM-middle}.
-During training, a large number of files from the dataset are randomly cut into three sections: ``prefix'', ``middle'', and ``suffix''.
-The sections are arranged into a sequence of the following form:

-where $\circ$ represents string concatenation and the ``Enc'' function represents the encoding of text into a series of tokens.
-The LLM is trained on sequences such as this; if the above sequence, up to and including \texttt{FIM-middle}, is later given to a trained model, then the highest-probability sequence of outputs is Enc(middle) $\circ$ \texttt{EOS}.
+For code completion that involves the right context, known as the \emph{fill-in-the-middle} (FIM) task, it is still possible to use this procedure by adding several ``control'' tokens to the LLM's vocabulary: \textsc{FIM-Prefix}, \textsc{FIM-Suffix}, and \textsc{FIM-Middle} \cite{bavarianEfficientTrainingLanguage2022}.
+Files from the dataset are randomly cut into three sections: ``prefix'', ``middle'', and ``suffix''.
+The sections are arranged into a sequence of the form \textsc{FIM-Prefix} $\circ$ \textsc{Enc}(prefix) $\circ$ \textsc{FIM-Suffix} $\circ$ \textsc{Enc}(suffix) $\circ$ \textsc{FIM-Middle} $\circ$ \textsc{Enc}(middle) $\circ$ \textsc{eos}, where $\textsc{Enc}$ represents the tokenization process, and $\circ$ is concatenation.
+The LLM is trained on such sequences.
+During inference, if the input is the above sequence up to and including \textsc{FIM-Middle}, the highest probability sequence of outputs should be \textsc{Enc}(middle) $\circ$ \textsc{eos}.

 Language generation models are not perfect.
-LLMs often generate \texttt{EOS} too early or too late, are brittle with respect to minor details such as the number of spaces (see Figure~\ref{fig:bad-stopping}), or generate incorrect syntax altogether (see Figure~\ref{fig:comparison-parentheses-nesting}, Top).
-These issues arise because, although a programming language has a formal grammar and specification, LLMs treat code as unstructured text.
-An obvious solution is to use the programming language's formal grammar during generation, so that the model is more likely to produce code that is syntactically valid.
+They may generate \texttt{EOS} too early or too late, and are often brittle with respect to minor details such as the number of spaces.
+Because they treat code as unstructured text, rather than as a member of a programming language with a formal grammar, they may generate incorrect syntax altogether.
+One solution is to incorporate the language's inherent structure.